• Skip to main content

 There are several different versions of red braised pork belly

-1. Chairman Mao's red braised pork belly, which is popular in center part of China use spice, commonly star anise and dried chili peppers to enhance the flavor and remove the odd taste from pork.
+1. Chairman Mao’s red braised pork belly, which is popular in the center part of China use spice, commonly star anise and dried chili peppers to enhance the flavor and remove the odd taste from pork.
 So this version has a very light hint of hot.

 3. Homemade shortcut version - through everything together and let the sauce combine itself in the cooking process.